Neuromarketing is the process by which you speak, advertise, and sell directly to your prospects in a way they’ll truly grasp.

 - Written language has been around for about 10,000 years

-What’s important to note about these time variances is that since there is a large discrepancy between the age of the Old Brain and the age of written language, the Old Brain struggles comprehending the written word.
+What’s important to note about these time variances is that since there is a large discrepancy between the age of the Old Brain and the age of written language, the Old Brain struggles to comprehend the written word.
 In terms of evolution, it just has not had the time to catch up.

-How to Speak to the Old Brain
+The 6 Ways to Stimulate the Old Brain

-There are six stimuli that have an impact and connect with the Old Brain:
+Sales Brain identifies 6 stimuli that have an impact and connect with the Old Brain:

 - Tangible Input